Semi-supervised semantic segmentation needs strong, varied perturbations: Consistency regularization for semantic segmentation

 We attribute the infrequent success of consistency regularization in natural image semantic segmentation problems to the observations that low density regions in input data do not align well with class boundaries.
 The presence of such low density regions would manifest as locally larger than average $L^2$ distances between patches centred on neighbouring pixels that lie either side of a class boundary.
 In Figure~\ref{fig:semseg:nolowdens:camvid_density} we visualise the $L^2$ distances between neighbouring patches.
 When using a reasonable receptive field as in Figure~\ref{fig:semseg:nolowdens:camvid_density} (c) we can see that the cluster assumption is clearly violated: how much the raw pixel content of the receptive field of one pixel differs from the contents of the receptive field of a neighbouring pixel has little correlation with whether the patches' center pixels belong to the same class.

 The lack of variation in the patchwise distances is easy to explain from a signal processing perspective.
-With patch of size $H \times W$, the $L^2$ distance between the pixel content of two overlapping patches centered at, say, horizontally neighbouring pixels can be written as \raisebox{0mm}[0mm][0mm]{$\sqrt{1^{H \times W} * (\Delta_\mathrm{x}x)^2}$}, where $*$ denotes convolution and $\Delta_\mathrm{x}x$ is the horizontal gradient of the input image $x$.
-The squared gradient image is thus low-pass filtered by a $H \times W$ box filter\footnote{We explain our derivation in our supplementary material}, which suppresses the fine details found in the high frequency components of the image, leading to smoothly varying sample density across the image.
+With patch of size $H \times W$, the distance map of $L^2$ distances between the pixel content of overlapping patches centered on all pairs of horizontally neighbouring pixels can be written as \raisebox{0mm}[0mm][0mm]{$\sqrt{(\Delta_\mathrm{x}I)^{\circ 2} * 1^{H \times W}}$}, where $*$ denotes convolution and $\Delta_\mathrm{x}I$ is the horizontal gradient of the input image $I$.
+The element-wise squared gradient image is thus low-pass filtered by a $H \times W$ box filter\footnote{We explain our derivation in our supplemental material}, which suppresses the fine details found in the high frequency components of the image, leading to smoothly varying sample density across the image.

-Our analysis of the \Cityscapes{} dataset\footnote{Further details can be found in the supplementary material} quantifies the challenges involved in placing a decision boundary between two neighbouring pixels that should belong to different classes while generalizing to other images.
-We find that the $L^2$ distance between patches centred on pixels on either side of a class boundary is $\sim \nicefrac{1}{3}$ of the distance to the closest patch of the same class found in a different image.
+Our analysis of the \Cityscapes{} dataset quantifies the challenges involved in placing a decision boundary between two neighbouring pixels that should belong to different classes, while generalizing to other images.
+We find that the $L^2$ distance between patches centred on pixels on either side of a class boundary is $\sim \nicefrac{1}{3}$ of the distance to the closest patch of the same class found in a different image (see Figure~\ref{fig:semseg:patch_cityscapes_dist_ratio}).
 This suggests that precise positioning and orientation of the decision boundary are essential for good performance.
+We discuss our analysis in further detail in our supplemental material.